List of The League of Gentlemen characters: Legz Akimbo

-In Series 3, they're together again, working on their latest play, "Vegetable Soup" (about the disabled) in the "Salmon of Knowledge" comedy club in London run by Geoff's old friend, Don Lynch (Gatiss).
+In Series 3, they have again reunited and are working on their latest play, Vegetable Soup (about the disabled) in the "Salmon of Knowledge" comedy club in London run by Geoff's old friend, Don Lynch (Gatiss).
 However, Ollie insists on trying out "extended improv" – meaning that Dave must order a cake from a bakery whilst pretending he is "deafblind", while Phil sits in a wheelchair.
-Phil pretends to lie on the pavement and when a man spots him, he complains to Ollie, whose rude behaviour ends up in him being beaten up.
+Phil pretends to lie on the pavement and when a man spots him, he complains to Ollie, whose rude behaviour ends up in him being assaulted.
 Later, Ollie, now himself in a wheelchair from his injuries, witnesses Geoff stealing the Legz Akimbo van and heading back to Royston Vasey.

 They play an important connecting role in the second live tour, organising a "Commu-nativity" for the inhabitants of Royston Vasey.

 Also, Ollie's supposed email address was printed in the tour programme.
 One fan, after sending an email and discovering the address did not exist, decided to set up the account in his own name, thereafter acting as Ollie on the dedicated forums and MSN Messenger.
 This mystery lasted for a short while until his identity was revealed as being a fan, with the "real" Ollie (Shearsmith) having no affiliation with it, although it was referenced in a blog on the official website.

 In the 2017 specials, Ollie has a dream where he has won an award for the production of one of his shows.
-In reality, he is a teacher of a year 9 secondary school drama class.
+In reality, he is a teacher of a Year 9 secondary school drama class.
 The students reveal that Phil and Dave have returned as they and the students want him to perform one of his plays for them, which he does.
 However, this is also a dream, and he is eventually shown to still be stuck in his dead-end teacher job where he has no respect from any of the students.